 About the salt.
-The rule of thumb is 1/2 teaspoon of table salt per pound, refrigerate for 2 to 4 hours.
+The rule of thumb for dry brining is 1/2 teaspoon of kosher salt per pound.

 Optional, but recommended.
 Make 1 cup piccata sauce.
 Spoon about 3 tablespoons on each plate when serving, and lay a slice of the meat on top.

-1) Sprinkle the salt all ov r the meat and rub it in.
-Let it sit in the fridge for 2 to four hours.
+1) Sprinkle the salt all over the meat and rub it in.
+Let it sit in the fridge for 2 to 4 hours.

 2) Bread stuffing.
 Make about 1 pound of your favorite bread stuffing.
 I use my Bread & Butter Stuffing with Cranberries.
 It's moist, fruity, slightly sweet, slightly tart, and really complements the pork.
 Make it extra moist, don't cook it before you stuff the pork, and make extra, so you can cook and serve some on the side.

 Pesto stuffing.
 Another approach I like is to stuff it with an herb paste, like pesto.
 I thin it with olive oil and toss in some raisins and toasted pine nuts.
 Sometimes I soak the raisins in rum and microwave it for about 30 seconds to speed the soaking.
 I then drink the rum that has not been absorbed.